 Your operating system (OS) is the software program that makes all the hardware (chips and boards and stuff) in your computer work together to do all the wonderful things it can do.
-If you use a Mac, you’re using a version of “OSX” that is usually identified by a code name – previously big cats, like “Snow Leopard”, “Lion”, and “Tiger” – and now by places – “Mavericks”, “Yosemite”, and “El Capitan”.
+If you use a Mac, you’re using a version of “macOS” or “OSX” that is usually identified by a code name – previously big cats, like “Snow Leopard”, “Lion”, and “Tiger” – and now by places – “Mojave”, “Catalina”, and “Big Sur”

 Why move to a newer version of an operating system?
 The programmers are constantly adding new features and technologies in the software that take advantage of the hardware in new ways.
 As the old OS software ages, the developers stop supporting old versions, so older versions may not support newer hardware properly.
 And newer OS versions have less security vulnerabilities.

-For example: Microsoft recently dropped support for Windows XP, which is still installed and used on millions of PCs worldwide.
-Since XP is no longer supported, that means security vulnerabilities are no longer being patched (repaired by means of a downloadable update), and your personal information and security are at risk more than ever as time goes on.
-Windows Vista will go the same way next year.
-Upgrading to Windows 10 could help keep you secure, while opening up fresh new interface designs, features, and speed.
+For example: a few years back, Microsoft finally dropped support for Windows 7, which is still installed and used on millions of PCs worldwide.
+Since Windows 7 is no longer supported, that means security vulnerabilities are no longer being patched (repaired by means of a downloadable update), and your personal information and security are at risk more than ever as time goes on.
+Upgrading to Windows 10/11 could help keep you secure, while opening up fresh new interface designs, features, and speed.

 What about restoration?
 Sometimes, the best solution for computer errors and slowdown is simply to perform an OS restoration, which is to bring your currently installed OS back to its original state when it was first installed.